Reverse Seared Steak

 Set up your grill for two-zone indirect cooking.
 Prepare to initially cook at 250° - 275°F and place your steaks on the “cool” side of the grill.

-Check your temperature ever 15 – 20 minutes.
+Check your temperature every 15 – 20 minutes.
 When your steaks are 5° - 10°F below your desired finished temperature, remove them from the grill.

 With the steaks off the grill crank the heat up.
 If using a charcoal grill, light more charcoal and dump on top of what you already had burned.
 Ultimately you want your steak to be at least 500°F.